Águilas UAGro

 Club Deportivo Águilas de la Universidad Autónoma de Guerrero is a Mexican football club that plays in the Tercera División de México.
 The club is based in Chilpancingo, Guerrero and was founded in 2015.

 History

 The team was founded in 2015.
-In its first season, it finished as the best team in group 6, however, the club would only reach the round of 32, where it was eliminated by Tigrillos Dorados MRCI, in its first season the team played under the name Vikingos de Chalco.
+In its first season, the team played under the name Vikingos de Chalco and finished as the best team in group 6.
+However, the club would only reach the round of 32, where it was eliminated by Tigrillos Dorados MRCI.
 Before the start of the 2016–17 season the team achieved its own official club registration and was able to compete under its real name.

-In 2019 the team is relocated to Acapulco due to remodeling works in its original stadium.
+In 2019 the team was relocated to Acapulco due to remodeling works in its original stadium, a year later the team settled permanently in the city.
+In 2023 the team returned to Chilpancingo due to the effects of Hurricane Otis in Acapulco, finally in February 2024 it returned to play in its original stadium.

 Stadium

 Unidad Deportiva Acapulco (English:Acapulco Sports Complex) is a sports complex composed of a 13,000-seat soccer and track and field stadium and a baseball stadium which can seat thousands.